Content Advisory

 Blackcoat

+The backbone of Xing Hong’s defense.
 Their primary weapon is the Kowloon-7 Gauss Rifle, a semi-automatic precision weapon manufactured in Lion District.
 The rifle emphasizes accuracy and stopping power over rate of fire, designed for disciplined volley fire from defensive positions.
 An integrated bayonet attachment allows Blackcoats to hold their ground when enemies close to melee range.
-Blackcoat doctrine centers on formation discipline: they train to hold lines, establish overlapping fields of fire, and maintain cohesion under pressure.

 The unit earned its reputation during the 2295 Fenris assault on Dragon District.
 When Skarn’s forces breached the outer defenses, Blackcoat formations held defensive lines for six hours until Alliance reinforcements arrived.
-Their volley fire cut down wave after wave of Bone Fiends attempting to breach civilian shelters near the Sleeping Mantis Inn.
+Their volley fire cut down wave after wave of Bone Fiends attempting to breach civilian shelters near the Slumbering Mantis Inn.

 Radi-Human